OpenNTI/nti.dataserver/docs/chat-apis.rst

 	This channel is the general any-to-all messaging channel.
 Messages on this channel, or messages that have no channel set at all, are delivered to all recipients in the room (regardless of the recipient setting).
-The body is uninterpreted by the server.
-It will typically be the same content as a Note (e.g., a string or a list of strings and Canvas objects).
+The body has the same content as a Note (e.g., a string or a list of strings and Canvas objects).
 In moderated rooms, posts to this channel must be approved.
 WHISPER
 	This channel is for messages directed from one user to a subset of the other users in the room.
 (For moderation, if the recipient list